27 min read

 And I took those as opportunities to love them.

-So when you're in a grumpy ass mood because you've had a long week, instead of ignoring this opportunity to love you, making your feelings about your week about me somehow, adding my feelings to your list of things to manage while doing absolutely nothing for you in return right now for the now added labor of managing my emotions...
+So when you're in a grumpy ass mood because you've had a long week, instead of ignoring this opportunity to love you, making your feelings about your week about me somehow, and adding my feelings to your list of things to manage while doing absolutely nothing for you in return right now for the now added labor of managing my emotions...

 I'll not only feel love for you.
 You will feel loved.

 I'm loving you to love you.
 Period.
 So when you tell me you feel loved - that's enough.
+Mission accomplished.
+Thank you for the acknowledgment.

 And that's the kind of love I want reciprocated now.
 Because trust, my bad week and grump will show up too.
 And I'll need my version of support.
 And I'll feel just as grateful to be lucky enough to have that support in my corner.